-With the longer days of summer unfolding across the region, it’s the perfect time to head outside and stretch your legs.
+While we’re still enjoying those long summer days across the region, it’s the perfect time to head outside and stretch your legs.
 And for some people, that can only mean one thing: golf!

 Richmond is well-stocked with cool places to swing your clubs in the great outdoors—plus some additional attractions that are guaranteed to raise a smile when you’re seeking that elusive hole-in-one.
 Read on for our handy guide to Richmond’s golf courses, complete with updated “know before you go” information to keep in mind before you book your tee time.